Faerbit/grade_change_emailer/README.md

 This is a simple python script that checks for new grades at the FH Aachen.

 ##Configuration
-Copy the `example.ini` to `default.ini` in the package directory and fill in the necessary details.
+Copy the `example.ini` to `default.ini` in your OS-specfic user config directory and fill in the necessary details.
 You can also place a configuration file under `/etc/grade_change_emailer.ini` or specify a custom location via env variable `GRADE_CHANGE_EMAILER_CONFIG_FILE`.

 ##Usage
 Run the script with `grade_change_emailer`.